macs3-project/MACS/docs/INSTALL.md

 or to your active conda environment.

 Then under the command line, type `pip install macs3`.
-PyPI will install Numpy automatically if it is absent.
+PyPI will install dependencies automatically if it is absent.

 To upgrade MACS3, type `pip install --upgrade macs3`.
 It will check currently installed MACS3, compare the version with the one on PyPI